jingzzeng/TRES/cran-comments.md

 No reverse dependence packages.

 ## Updates
-* This is the updated version of old package TRES_0.1.0.
-Since we made many important updates of the package, like rewrite some functions into S3 methods, deprecated some functions, we use the version number 1.0.0.
+* This is the updated version of old package TRES_1.0.0.
-* We host the project on github: https://github.com/jerryfsu3333/TRES
-* The new README.md and NEWS.md is included.